David Cox (Marine)

-David Vernon Cox (November 27, 1966 – January 5, 1994) was a U.S. Marine who was found murdered in Medfield, Massachusetts.
-Aaron Sorkin's 1989 play A Few Good Men and the 1992 film adaptation of the same name were based partly on events that Cox was a part of, while he was in the Marines.
+David Vernon Cox (November 27, 1966; disappeared January 5, 1994; body discovered April 2, 1994) was a U.S. Marine who was found killed in Medfield, Massachusetts.
+Aaron Sorkin's 1989 play A Few Good Men and its 1992 film adaptation were based partly on events that Cox was a part of while he was in the Marines.

 Early life

 David Cox was born in Boston, Massachusetts.
-His family later moved to Needham, Massachusetts, where he would live until he joined the U.S. Marine Corps.
+His family later moved to the suburb of Needham, where he would live until he joined the U.S. Marine Corps.
 Cox was the third and final child born, having an older brother, Steven and older sister, Christine.
 When David was fifteen his parents divorced, and while he initially lived with his mother, June, he later returned to live with his father.
 He graduated from Needham High School in 1985 and signed up for the Marine Corps with close friend, Jay Steeves, under the buddy program.
 Both men were sent to the Marine Corps Recruit Depot on Parris Island, South Carolina.

 Marine Corps (1985–1989)

 Cox went through basic training, or boot camp, on Parris Island and successfully completed the program, becoming a Marine.
 During his time in the Corps, he served in several different locations around the world including Panama, South Korea and at Guantanamo Bay, in Cuba.
-During his time in the Marine Corps, Cox would successfully complete Scout Sniper School.
-It would be at Guantanamo Bay that he would become involved in an incident, known as a "code red", which would play a major role in his military career and later become the inspiration for the film A Few Good Men.
-Cox left the Marine Corps in 1989, exiting with an honorable discharge at the rank of Corporal.
+He successfully completed Scout Sniper School.
+At Guantanamo Bay he became involved in a "code red" incident which would play a major role in his military career and later become the inspiration for the film A Few Good Men.
+Cox left the Marine Corps in 1989 as a corporal with an honorable discharge.